Updated May 26, 2025 – Several updates noted with “UPDATE MAY 2025”

 US Customs for International Flights

 My first connection at CLT was via a flight arriving from Europe, which meant I had to go through US Customs.
 All international flights arrive in Concourse D, and this is where passengers go through the formalities of passport control, baggage claim, and re-checking luggage.
 I completed the customs process in about 20 minutes as I was able to queue in an expedited service line.
-This line is available to those who have the Mobile Passport Control (MPC) app and complete the forms on said app prior to landing.
+This line is available to those who have the Mobile Passport Control (MPC) app and have completed the forms on said app prior to landing.

 After passing US Customs, my final step was to go through security.
 That afternoon, the TSA PreCheck station was not open, and the line at the regular security checkpoint was rather long.
 Getting through security took about 30 minutes.